Skip to main content

 Atsuo Suzuki (right) pictured with representatives from Obayashi Corporation

-The TRUCKSCAN system has received several awards in the past.
-These include the 2015 “Sustentative technique of decontamination/volume reduction technique” award presented by the Ministry of the Environment, Government of Japan, and an award from the Society for Remediation of Radioactive Contamination in the Environment in 2021.
+The TRUCKSCAN system has received recognition in the past.
+These include being selected for the 2015 “Sustentative technique of decontamination/volume reduction technique” by the Ministry of the Environment, Government of Japan, and an award from the Society for Remediation of Radioactive Contamination in the Environment in 2021.
 However, this recognition is particularly significant due to its direct contribution to the reconstruction efforts in Fukushima through its long-term operation in the field.

 TRUCKSCAN System Use in Fukushima